Wong Lin Ken

-Wong Lin Ken (黄麟根; 1931 – 16 February 1983) was a Singaporean politician and historian.
+Wong Lin Ken (1931 – 16 February 1983) was a Singaporean politician and historian.
 He served as the first Ambassador of Singapore to the United States.
 A member of the People's Action Party (PAP), Wong also served as the Minister for Home Affairs from 1970 to 1972 and the Member of Parliament (MP) representing Alexandra Constituency from 1968 to 1976.

 Early life

-Wong was born in 1931 in Penang, which was then a part of the Straits Settlements.
+Wong Lin Ken was born in 1931 in Penang, which was then a part of the Straits Settlements.
 He attended St. George's Boys School in Balik Pulau and Penang Free School.
 He later won a Government Bursary to study at the University of Malaya and a Queen's Scholar to study at the University of London.
 In 1959, he got a doctorate in history.

 In 1953, Wong went on an expedition trip led by G. de G. Sieveking, including Emily Sadka, where they found masonry in Malay fortifications and the remains of an ancient Chinese trading ship.